Want to get through college cheaper and faster?

 But not all students are welcome to participate in this program… at least not if they attend a private religious school in Vermont.

 That’s why some families decided to take action and file a lawsuit against the state.
-Here are the details.
+And, thankfully, the U.S. Court of Appeals for the 2nd Circuit halted the unfair treatment of students at religious schools.

 Who: Students at Private Religious Schools in Vermont